proflamyt/300days-of-hacking/Day2/README.md

 ℹ️ Note: Depending on your OS and install method, the command may be nc, netcat, or ncat.

 Feel free to open an issue or PR if you encounter platform-specific differences!

-vbnet
-Copy
-Edit

-Let me know if you want me to add a "Usage Examples" section right after.

   ## Using Netcat for a bind shell
      Attacker's Host: nc <IP> <port> # makes connection to remote machine (looks for machine with that IP and has that port opened and makes a connection to it)